-Benefits Of SQL on HadoopTech-Blogger
+Benefits Of SQL on Hadoop

 The standard for working and managing data for the past few decades has been the SQL language.
 The enterprise has been largely dominated by SQL.
 From operational workloads to reporting to analytics, SQL can be found everywhere.
 And, now this standard will continue on Hadoop.

 SQL on Hadoop- Why Is It Necessary?

-For many organizations, the querying support makes for a crucial factor which allows the deployment of Hadoop cluster a feasible option for them.
+For many organizations, the querying support makes for a crucial factor that allows the deployment of Hadoop cluster a feasible option for them.
 Without an SQL level on top of Hadoop, many organizations wouldn’t go for Hadoop implementations.

 Features and Benefits provided by SQL on Hadoop implementation

-- Rich and compliant SQL dialect: This allows the SQL application to be powerful as well as portable.
+Rich and compliant SQL dialect: This allows the SQL application to be powerful as well as portable.
 This, in turn, enables it to successfully leverage a massive ecosystem of SQL-based data analysis and data visualization tools.

-- TPC-DS specification compliance: Compliance of TPC-DS will ensure that the different classes of SQL queries will be handled.
+TPC-DS specification compliance: Compliance of TPC-DS will ensure that the different classes of SQL queries will be handled.
 This will enable a wide range of use cases and will help the business implement the enterprise-class in a smooth and elegant fashion.

-- Flexible and efficient joins: The workloads for Off-load enterprise data warehouse has a significantly low cost of ownership.
+Flexible and efficient joins: The workloads for Off-load enterprise data warehouse has a significantly low cost of ownership.

-- Deep learning and machine learning capabilities are integrated: This will enable use cases in SQL where statistical, mathematical and machine learning algorithms will be required.
+Deep learning and machine learning capabilities are integrated: This will enable use cases in SQL where statistical, mathematical and machine learning algorithms will be required.

 Fault tolerance and high availability: It ensures business continuity along with off-loading of more business-critical analytics from the enterprise data warehouse (EDW)

-- Native Hadoop file format support: This feature will allow organizations to reduce the effort taken for ETL and data movement.
+Native Hadoop file format support: This feature will allow organizations to reduce the effort taken for ETL and data movement.
 This will have a direct correlation to the lower cost of ownership of the analytics solution.

-- Native Hadoop management with Apache Ambari: This will enable organizations to reduce the total cost associated with the management of the complete Hadoop stack.
+Native Hadoop management with Apache Ambari: This will enable organizations to reduce the total cost associated with the management of the complete Hadoop stack.
 This will also eliminate vendor lock-in issues with proprietary management interfaces.